nayibor/erl_monitor/README.md

 ##Components##

 Backend web application/mis system for:

 * creating,reading,updating users
 * performing access management for users
 * for creating rules which represent a filter for messages
 * for adding and removing users from the rules

+Tcp Server for

+* receiving and parsing iso messages
+* pass message through rule system to find if message matches rule .eg. is it a decline,balance enquiry,etc..
+* sending parsed messages to websocket/email user channel for distribution based on active rule which match

 Web application and tcp server built on erlang stack(yaws,mnesia,erlydtl):